drewmarshburn/nvim/REFERENCE.md

 7. **Auto-save**: Enabled on focus loss - changes save when you switch to browser
 8. **Search in files**: `<leader>fg` then type, results update live

+## Internals

+### Overrides

+When you create a plugin spec with the same plugin name as a core LazyVim plugin, your opts table gets merged with the defaults.
+This lets you extend plugin configs without losing LazyVim's default configurations.

+See `plugins/conform.lua` for an example.

+### Plugins

+Plugins are installed here: `~/.local/share/nvim/lazy`.

 ## Project-Specific Workflows

 ### Editing Go Handler